 There are safer ways to use heat and herbs for period relief.
 Try using a hot water bottle on your pelvic area and sip a warm cup of herbal tea.

-If you want to try vaginal steaming, talk to your doctor or a qualified alternative health practitioner to weigh the pros and cons for your situation.
+If you want to try vaginal steaming, talk with your doctor or a qualified alternative health practitioner to weigh the pros and cons.